ajulik1997/i14_laser/README.md

 sudo systemctl enable laserUSBtoSerial.service
 ```

 At this point, the service should be set up to execute our script at boot.
 To test whether the service is configured properly, you can execute `sudo systemctl start laserUSBtoSerial` , or simply reboot the device.
-Then, check the status of the service using `sudo systemctl status laserUSBtoSerial` (the presence of any errors will be highlighted in red, and point to an incorrect setup of the serive).
+Then, check the status of the service using `sudo systemctl status laserUSBtoSerial` (the presence of any errors will be highlighted in red, and point to an incorrect setup of the service).

 #### Python